 Ok, so how much does pet insurance cost?

-For full details on this, read our article on Pet Insurance Costs.
+For more on average prices, read our article on pet insurance costs.

 What happens if I need to make a claim on my pet insurance?

 A claim typically starts by phoning your insurance company and then filling in a claim form to give them details of the injury or illness.
 Most reputable pet insurance companies pay 9 out of 10 claims.

 One thing to bear in mind when choosing a pet insurance policy is the excess.
 This is the amount you have to pay towards any claim you make.
 It can be as little as £75 (with More Than), or as much as £140 (with John Lewis).
 Some policies will also ask you to pay a percentage of the costs as well as the excess – particularly if you are insuring an older dog.